 Fathers’ Rights Lawyers

 Although NC and SC state laws recognize that mothers and fathers have equal rights and responsibilities when it comes to their children, the rights of some fathers are jeopardized during child custody or child support proceedings.
 Many fathers who go through a custody or child support hearing become victims of an unconscious bias in favor of mothers.
-Fortunately, the Collins Family Law Group fathers’ rights lawyers in NC and SC are there to protect fathers’ rights to the fullest extent.
+Fortunately, the Collins Family & Elder Law Group fathers’ rights lawyers in NC and SC are there to protect fathers’ rights to the fullest extent.

 What Happens When Parents Can’t Agree on Custody Matters?